Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rockies

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying hitters in MLB, he ranks 77th in batting average, 118th in on-base percentage, and 39th in slugging.
+- He ranks 78th in batting average, 115th in on base percentage, and 39th in slugging among qualifying hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.